faranalytics/socketnaut/README.md

 By default Socketnaut logs to the console using the performant [_Streams_ Logger](https://github.com/faranalytics/streams-logger).

 ### Changing the Log Level
-You can set the log level on the `Logger` itself to a syslog logging level using the `setLevel` method.
+You can set the log level on the `Logger` itself to a syslog logging level using the `log.setLevel` method.
 The default log `Level` is `INFO`.

 #### Set the Service Proxy's log Level to DEBUG.
 `index.js`